 Fogarty, who worked at Goldman Sachs for 16 years and went on to found the women-owned real estate development company Opis Partners, acknowledged that her initial instinct had been not to announce her gift, but she recognized the role her gift could play in motivating other women.
 “I’m not really a shrinking violet and I realized if I feel uncomfortable about it, how many other women are out there who feel the same way?” she said.

 Fogarty is hardly alone.
 Research into women’s philanthropy habits shows that women give differently than men and for different reasons and can be less inclined to publicize their support.
-Women & Philanthropy, a new volunteer-driven giving initiative at Kenyon, seeks to address the different ways women give, by celebrating and elevating their contributions to broaden support among alumnae.
+Kenyon Women Giving Back, a new alumnae-led event series at Kenyon, seeks to address the different ways women give, by celebrating and elevating their contributions to broaden support among alumnae.

 “When I heard there was an effort, I was really happy to be a part of,” said Fogarty, who is serving as an ambassador for the initiative.
 “First off, it feels really great to give and I’d like other women to enjoy that as well and, secondly, it’s really great for the College and students today — and I think women givers are an untapped resource for Kenyon.”

 Recent College data suggests that although women are more engaged with Kenyon than their male counterparts, they do not lead with philanthropy as strongly as men.
 In the current Our Path Forward campaign, roughly one-third of giving is coming from women, although the balance is shifting.
-The Women & Philanthropy initiative seeks to find ways to connect with female donors in a way that Kenyon has not historically done on a wide enough scale but is now seeing with increasing frequency.
+The Kenyon Women Giving Back initiative seeks to find ways to connect with female donors in a way that Kenyon has not historically done on a wide enough scale but is now seeing with increasing frequency.